suragch/mongol-library/README.md

 </RelativeLayout>
 ```
-You could style each keyboard seperately, but in the above example a single style is used.
+You could style each keyboard separately, but in the above example a single style is used.

 ```xml
 <style name="KeyboardTheme" parent="AppTheme">